tareeshK/Automatic-Digital-Multimeter/README.md

 # Automatic-Digital-Multimeter
 Low-cost multi-channel digital multimeter using PSoC 4/5.
-If you ever wanted to constantly monitor/ plot one or more voltage, capcacitance , resistance, current then this project may help you.
+This project is intended to constantly monitor/ plot one or more voltage, capcacitance , resistance, current.
+Currently only supports DC voltage upto 5V and Capacitance in pF.

 ## Operating Requirements ##
 * Windows XP/7/10 and everything in between